 Needless to say these are not lessons most parents would choose to teach their children.

 Disrespect for authority is good.

 3. Disrespect; Republicans role model disrespect in everything they say and do.
 Disrespect for the President and members of his cabinet.
-They show disrespect for public workers, police officers, fire fighters, teachers, and just about every other person of authority, namely those who most Americans try to teach their children to respect.
+They show disrespect for public workers, fire fighters, teachers, and just about every other person of authority, namely those who most Americans try to teach their children to respect.